awf/functional-transformer/README.md

 ## Acknowledgements

-The model is based on https://github.com/vpj/jax_transformer/blob/master/transformer.py, and the Adam and Dataset classes are almost direct copies from https://github.com/vpj/jax_transformer
+The model is based on https://github.com/vpj/jax_transformer/blob/master/transformer.py, and the Adam and Dataset classes in jaxutils are almost direct copies from https://github.com/vpj/jax_transformer